Emerson1337/clean-architecture-nestjs/README.md

 There are two ways to run the project:

+Obs: it might take some time by the first time.

 For these two ways, you have to run `npm install` on the source of the project `./` .

 - Frontend